 Summer ski conditions are corn snow and weather is typically stable.
 Temperatures vary between 40 and 60 degrees F. Learn more about snow and terrain at Tordrillo Mountain Lodge.

 Expect long days and little sleep as the fun never stops under the midnight sun!
-After skiing, guests return to the lodge, where there is time for spa services, a massage, and après ski before dinner.
+After activities, guests return to the lodge, where there is time for spa services, a massage, and après fish before dinner.
 On the morning of their departure date, guests are flown back to Lake Hood, where guests are transferred to the Anchorage International Airport or an Anchorage location of their choice.

 “If you are unfamiliar with corn snow, it is a varietal not to miss — surrender to the call of the corn.
 Baked in the sun and refrozen multiple times, corn snow, when ripe and ready to ski, allows you to carve perfect “S” turns on its blank canvas.
 Your superhero powers take over and you execute one beautiful turn after another.”